aniravi24/get-deps-cmd/README.md

 ## Example

-running `get-deps-cmd -p package.json` will output the following:
+running `get-deps-cmd` in a directory containing a package.json file will output the following:

 ```
 YARN DEPENDENCIES: